jbirtley88/gremel/README.md

     $ ./gremel
     Type '.help' or '?' for help
-    gremel> -- Mount the 'accounts.csv' to the 'accounts' table gremel> .mount accounts test_resources/accounts.csv
+    gremel> -- Mount the 'accounts.json' to the 'accounts' table gremel> .mount accounts test_resources/accounts.json
     gremel> -- Mount the 'people.csv' to the 'people' table gremel> .mount people test_resources/people.csv
-    gremel> -- We want the full name (in people.csv) and email (in people.csv and accounts.csv) gremel> SELECT
+    gremel> -- We want the full name (in people.csv) and email (in people.csv and accounts.json) gremel> SELECT
     ...>   people.id,
     ...>   accounts.username,